 Advocates of this frame included the international NGOs AI and Oxfam, the left-wing PDA party, the local NGO Indepaz, the Catholic Church, public intellectuals such as Alfredo Molano and Darío Fajardo, and the left-wing guerrillas of FARC.

 Definition of the law.
 Promoters of this frame pointed to the counter-productiveness of the Law for food security and the democratization of land tenure for Colombians.
-Accordingly, the implementation of the Law was currently following a market logic that benefited foreign investors and large corporations to the detriment of local beneficiaries of restitution.
+The implementation of the Law was following a market logic that benefited foreign investors and large corporations to the detriment of local beneficiaries of restitution.

 Causal attributions.
-AI, Oxfam, the PDA, Indepaz, the Catholic Church, the aforementioned public intellectuals, and FARC converged in foreign and corporate interests in the land as the main causes for the market-driven policies linked to the Law.
-In particular, the left-wing PDA party stressed the role of the World Bank agenda of development, as well as those of previous governments, in promoting such counter-productive policies (e.g., Fundación Razón Pública, Interview with Jorge Enrique Robledo, Senator from the left-wing PDA party, 2012; Robledo, 2012c).
+AI, Oxfam, the PDA, Indepaz, the Catholic Church, the aforementioned public intellectuals, and FARC converged on foreign and corporate interests in the land as the main causes for the market-driven policies linked to the Law.
+In particular, the left-wing PDA party stressed the role of the World Bank agenda of development, as well as those of previous governments, in promoting such counter-productive policies (Fundación Razón Pública, 2012; Robledo, 2012c).

 Oxfam warned against the growing trend between 2000 and 2010 of global, massive purchases of land to ensure the food supply in the midst of the food crisis, particularly for rich countries.
 Such purchases were fostering the violent displacement of the poor population and their transformation into cheap labor, the speculation of land, and the use of the land to grow crops to export as biofuels or animal feed, which works against the food security and sovereignty of the affected countries.
-Oxfam called on the World Bank to ‘freeze its own land investments and review its policy and practice to prevent land-grabbing’ through the global campaign ‘Stop Land Grabs’ (OXFAM, 2012, 2013).
-Oxfam warned that in Colombia, international and national companies, such as Cargill, Riopaila Castilla, Sarmiento Angulo, Semillas Monica, Poligrow and the Forest Company, were circumventing restrictions on the size of land granted by the state in Colombia (Rural Family Unit Act).
+Oxfam called on the World Bank to “freeze its own land investments and review its policy and practice to prevent land-grabbing” through the global campaign ‘Stop Land Grabs’ (OXFAM, 2012, 2013).
+Oxfam warned that in Colombia, international and national companies such as Cargill, Riopaila Castilla, Sarmiento Angulo, Semillas Monica, Poligrow, and the Forest Company were circumventing restrictions on the size of land granted by the state in Colombia (Rural Family Unit Act).
 The strategy consisted of creating multiple shell companies to divide the purchase of large tracts of land that had previously been awarded by the government for agrarian reform.
 Investigations about the role of the Brigard & Urrutia law firm in advising the use of this strategy to companies led to the resignation of the Ambassador of Colombia in the United States, Carlos Urrutia, in July 2013.
-Moreover, the complementary government’s attempts to reform the Rural Family Unit Act were in line with the US Department of Agriculture (USDA)’s agenda, for whom such a measure represented the largest obstacle to the development of commercial and large-scale agriculture in Colombia.
-Oxfam warned that these policies contradicted the government discourse held in the peace talks with FARC about strengthening small scale farming and promoting rural reform (Oxfam America, 2013).
+Moreover, the complementary government’s attempts to reform the Rural Family Unit Act were in line with the U.S. Department of Agriculture (USDA)’s agenda, for whom such a measure represented the largest obstacle to the development of commercial and large-scale agriculture in Colombia.
+Oxfam warned that these policies contradicted the government discourse held in the peace talks with FARC about strengthening small-scale farming and promoting rural reform (Oxfam America, 2013).

-Amnesty International also warned that the implementation of the Law legitimized the tenure of grabbed land by preventing restitution in areas with poor security standards or where agro-industrial projects were taking place.
-Moreover, the fact that victims were made to pay a part of the unpaid taxes on the land could facilitate their foreclosure by financial institutions.
-Even more problematic was the fact that the government was encouraging the beneficiaries of restitution to participate in agro-industrial projects in sectors responsible for their displacement in the first place (Amnesty International, 2012, p.
+AI also warned that the implementation of the Law legitimized the tenure of grabbed land by preventing restitution in areas with poor security standards or where agro-industrial projects were taking place.
+The fact that victims were made to pay a part of the unpaid taxes on the land could facilitate their foreclosure by financial institutions.
+Even more problematic was the fact that the government was encouraging the beneficiaries of restitution to participate in agro-industrial projects in sectors responsible for their displacement in the first place (AI, 2012, p.
 19).